Mifuxuanan/LELA71000_Transformers-Recognise-QD/README.md

 # LELA71000: On How Transformers Recognise Quantifier Depth in First-Order Logic

 This repository contains the full implementation of dataset generation and experimental scripts used in the dissertation.
-It provides synthetic datasets for First-Order Logic (FOL) and FOL-to-Natural-Sentence (FOL2NS) tasks, and related interpreted algorithms in RASP, alongside training-ready data for Transformer models.
+It provides synthetic datasets for First-Order Logic (FOL) and FOL-to-Natural-Sentence (FOL2NS) tasks, and related interpreted algorithms in RASP, alongside training-ready data for Transformer models and attention-related data for visualisations.

 ---

 ## Repository Structure

-### `Dataset_constructions/`
+### Dataset_constructions
 Contains the complete code used to **generate the synthetic datasets** described in the dissertation.
 - Includes scripts for producing **5 FOL datasets** and **2 FOL2NS datasets**.
 - The subdirectory `build_datasets/` provides the detailed build scripts (originally written in VS Code).
 - The `datasets/` subdirectory contains the **finalised datasets** with balanced statistical distributions, which are the datasets later used to train models in our experiments (e.g. "Type1_M" and other files named in the same format).
 Among those dataset files, Type1 represents Standard-1, Type2 represents Standard-2, Type3 represents Standard-3, Type4 represents Nested-1, and FOL2NS are related to both mathematical formulas and English mappings in Nested-2.

-### `RASP/`
+### RASP
 Implements algorithms in **Restricted Access Sequence Processing (RASP)** to recognise **Quantifier Depth (QD)** in the first four types of FOL datasets.
 - Two scripts are provided:
   - `QD_in_FOL.ipynb`: without BOS token.